 For all the joy and excitement of bringing home a new puppy, potty training can be enough to make you wonder what you were thinking.
 In fact, one of the most popular questions on The AKC GoodDog!
 Helpline is how to potty train a puppy.
-The goal of potty training is simple, but the details can be confusing, like whether to use potty pads.
+The goal of potty training is simple, but the details can be confusing, like whether to use puppy pads or even an indoor doggy bathroom.

 It’s easy to get frustrated with your new puppy when potty training is taking longer than you expected.
 But it’s essential to be patient during this process.
 Remember, potty training takes time.
 Don’t expect more from your puppy than he is able to deliver.
 The following points will help you keep your cool: